 If you are looking for a way to give your home an added bit of style and charm, then driveway pavers are a great place to start.
 Better yet, opting for pavers ensures you will have a beautiful and durable driveway that will last for years to come – providing you take time to do some simple maintenance.
 Like anything else that comes with a home, a paver driveway is not without some basic tasks to keep it looking like new.
 But fortunately, these driveway paver tasks are not excessively time consuming, and do not require you purchasing a large amount of equipment!

 Maintaining Your Driveway Pavers Appearance

 Once your driveway pavers are in place, it is important that you make time to keep them looking their best.
 These simple actions will make a huge difference in how the pavers will continue to look.

-· If something gets spilled on your pavers – oil, grease, gasoline, etc. – take time immediately to remove them.
+- Handle Spills and Stains: If something gets spilled on your pavers – oil, grease, gasoline, etc. – take time immediately to remove them.
 A good cleaning solution can be made by making a paste from powder dish detergent and water.
-Spread the paste on the affected area, scrub it gently with a bristled brush, wait 10 to 20 minutes then use the hose to wash away the detergent.
+Spread the paste on the affected area, scrub it gently with a bristle brush, wait 10 to 20 minutes then use the hose to wash away the detergent.

 - Timely Repairs for Longevity: In the event that one of your pavers is damaged, replace it sooner rather than later.